henryseg/non-euclidean_VR/README.md

 ### Development environment

-In a development phase, one can use webpack's dev server.
+In a development phase, one can use webpack dev server.
 Run the command

 ```zsh
 npm run dev
 ```

-The webpack's dev server will serve the content of the `dev` directory at the address  `http://localhost:9000/` Any change in the code will be updated automatically (without having to rebuild the code).
+The webpack dev server will serve the content of the `dev` directory at the address  `http://localhost:9000/` Any change in the code will be updated automatically (without having to rebuild the code).

 To update the documentation (compiled from docstrings), run the command